Dyamez/tourApp/README.md

 ### Render Deployed

 https://travel-app-lf85.onrender.com

 Render takes up to 3 to 5 minutes at times to start serving the project webpage.

 ## Team Omega Ω

 Run "npm run dev" on root.
 It would run both frontend and backend(mongoDB) concurrently.

 Local: http://localhost:3000

 Backend: http://localhost:5000

 ## Pre-Requisite:

-'npm' must first be installed on three folders first. cd/change directory then go into the /frontend or /backend folder.
+'npm' must first be installed on all three folders first.

+cd/change directory then go into the /frontend or /backend folder.
 From the VSCode terminal, run 'npm -i -y' all folders, root, frontend and backend for it to work.

-Same goes to modify the /backend folder.
-Go Back to root directory, run npm i, then start the project with "npm run dev"
+On the root directory, run 'npm run dev'.

 Issues: 8/29